 4. Drink up.

 After binge eating, “be strict with your fluid intake.
 Hydrating will aid in digestion, naturally rid your body of excess sodium and curb hunger,” LeeAnn explains.
 “Plus, drinking enough water can be an easy and rewarding goal to focus on instead of post-binge guilt.”
-Try for the daily goal of 64 ounces of water, unsweetened tea or plain seltzer.
+Try for the daily goal of at least 64 ounces of water, unsweetened tea or plain seltzer.
 You can also add fresh fruit and herbs to your glass to add some extra flavor.
-Click here for some more simple hacks to make loading up on liquids easier! >
+Get more tips for drinking more water!

 5. Go green, yellow, orange and red.

 Fiber helps all the food you’ve eaten move smoothly through your digestive tract and keeps you feeling full long after you’re done.
 Non-starchy vegetables are loaded with fiber, high in nutrients and unlimited on your Nutrisystem plan.
 “At your next meal, go a little overboard with the spinach, cucumbers or peppers,” Kindness urges.